LokiiSad/Forest/README.md

-# studious
+# Forest
-Data Science Student at Stellenbosch University Insatiably inquisitive
+Student at Stellenbosch University
-I have hobbies,  they do exist.
+Interest in various areas of Computer Science, Data Analytics and more.